FNE at Zlin Film Festival 2022: Czech Children’s Festival Announces Programme Lineup - FilmNewEurope.com

 The festival´s main competition presents ten feature films for children, with the opening fantasy animated film Journey to Yourland, a Czech/Slovak/Belgian coproduction directed by Peter Budinský.
-Also in the lineup is the Vietnamese film Maika directed by Ham Tran, Czech TV series Fallen from the sky, which was very popular in Vietnam.
+Also in the lineup is the Vietnamese film Maika directed by Ham Tran, which is based on the Czech TV series Fallen from the sky, which was very popular in Vietnam.

 In other sections, the short animated films' section selected 50 projects from 22 countries.
 Seven feature-length documentaries for young audiences will compete at the ZlínFest.
 Student films' competition contains 43 students' films, 15 features, 20 animated and 8 documentaries.